djpardis/djpardis.github.io/_posts/2024-08-12-startup-advice.md

 **Keep learning.** In every scenario, assume you don't have all the answers.
 Learn and evolve to become the leader the company needs at each stage.
 Can you [hire yourself every day](https://youtu.be/qAr-yl9A0Xc?si=wUVTi-zKmvuWsEiK&t=1978)?

 **Ask for help.** Ask for things and get help.
+It doesn't feel good to tell people you need help; ignore those thoughts.
 The startup community is more generous, welcoming, and helpful than expected.
-Knowing when to ask, who to ask, and for what is a skill worth perfecting.

 **Get funding.** Raise money to accelerate growth.
 Attract investors who are already sold on the vision and are ready to champion the company.
 If it's a hard sell, it's not a good fit.
+It's a tough game, and you need cheerleaders.

 **Believe in yourself.** Be kind, especially to yourself.
 Self-confidence is the only thing you have going for you for a long time.
 Things won't ever be perfect, and that's okay.

 **Keep going.** People (mainly yourself) will tell you that what you're doing is not enough and that if it were to work, it would have worked by now.
 They will tell you to give up.
 Don't.
 Opportunities will come around.

 **Keep focused.** Don't compare your startup to other startups.
 Don't read into startup news.
 Startup news doesn't talk about the deal details.
 Focus on your early customers.
 Focus on your collaborators.
 Focus on well-defined local problems for your first few customers.
-Don't attempt to solve global problems for imaginary customers.
+Don't try to solve global problems for imaginary customers unless you're OpenAI or Elon Musk.

-**Seize the day.** You might not have achieved all the milestones, but you'll never be this young ever again. 💁🏻‍♀️
+**Seize the day.** You might not have achieved all the milestones, but you'll never be this young ever again.

 <div class="text-center">
     <span>&#10210;&nbsp;&nbsp;&#10209;&nbsp;&nbsp;&#10211;</span>